QA-Cyber/Splunk2Sigma/README.md

 For any questions, suggestions, or issues, please feel free to open an issue in this repository.

-You can also follow and interact with the project on GitHub: [Splunk2Sigma](https://github.com/Splunk2Sigma).
+You can also follow and interact with the project on GitHub Pages: [Splunk2Sigma](https://splunk2sigma.github.io/).